nqpz/mult3plus1/README.md

 Try running `stack install` and then `mult3plus1 N`, where N is a positive integer.
-This program will try to find the fraction of all positive integers modulo N that are guaranteed to become smaller when run through the calculation of the [the Collatz conjecture](https://en.wikipedia.org/wiki/Collatz_conjecture).
+This program will try to find the fraction of all positive integers modulo $2^(N+1)$ that are guaranteed to become smaller when run through the calculation of the [the Collatz conjecture](https://en.wikipedia.org/wiki/Collatz_conjecture).